Lindsay Hansen Park

-Lindsay Hansen Park (born 1982) is an American Mormon feminist blogger, podcaster, and the executive director for the Salt Lake City-based non-profit Sunstone Education Foundation.
+Lindsay Hansen Park (born 1982) is an American Mormon feminist, writer, podcaster, and executive director of the Salt Lake City-based Sunstone Education Foundation.
+She is best known as the creator and host of the podcast Year of Polygamy, which examines the history of Mormon polygamy, with particular attention to the experiences of women.

-Park has self identified as an "Independent Mormon."
+Park has self-identified as an "Independent Mormon".